seermedical/msg-2022/docs/submission/run_locally.md

     evalai-submission
 ```

+- To test GPU, you will need to install container-toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html.
+You will also need to use `--gpus all` flag with docker.

 - Running this will create a new directory `submission` in your current working directory.

 ## 3. Check the outputs